Online Advanced Certificate Course in

 13-hr Advanced Certificate (13 CEs) Online Course

-In this new advanced online certificate course, Vivienne Campbell invites practitioners to join her in the exploration of safely integrating herbal medicines into an Aromatherapy practice and when it is best to use them alongside or instead of essential oils.
+In this advanced online certificate course, Vivienne Campbell invites practitioners to join her in exploring the safe integration of herbal medicines into an Aromatherapy practice, as well as when to use them alongside or instead of essential oils.

 DAY 1: Applying Herbs